kmarkus/microblx/docs/user/developing_blocks.rst

 separate window.

-**Important**: The maximum total log message length (including is by default set to 80 by default), so make sure to keep log message short and sweet (or increase the lenghth for your build).
+**Important**: The maximum total log message length (including is by default set to 120 by default), so make sure to keep log message short and sweet (or increase the length for your build).

 Note that the old (non-rt) macros ``ERR``, ``ERR2``, ``MSG`` and ``DBG`` are deprecated and shall not be used anymore.